Last updated on August 7, 2025 · In-depth guide, 5–7 min read

 Descript is an AI-powered transcription and content editing platform that lets you edit audio and video as if you’re editing a Word doc.
 You record or upload your file, it transcribes it almost instantly, and from there, you can literally delete “ums,” tighten dialogue, or cut whole segments just by highlighting and pressing delete.

-That’s its claim to fame: text-based editing that works for podcasters, YouTubers, educators, and course creators.
+Its claim to fame: text-based editing that works for podcasters, YouTubers, educators, and course creators.

 They also threw in features like: